dylanarmstrong/puz/README.md

 ## Puz Parser

-Just a simple .puz parser
+Just a simple .puz parser.

+Can be seen in action with [code](https://github.com/dylanarmstrong/crossword) / [demo](https://dylan.is/crossword).

 ## Install